Caritas supports young people to become self-employed farmers through non-formal training at the Tutu Rural Training Centre.

 The Marist-run Tutu Rural Training Centre (RTC) on Taveuni Island trains young men, women and married couples to become self-employed farmers in their home villages.
 RTCs provide non-formal training which is hands on and practical.
 Students of Tutu RTC learn how to grow a variety of food for their own families and high-value crops for income.
 They also learn a wide range of life skills.

 In 2017, we began a three-year consolidation project in partnership with the New Zealand Aid Programme, which contributes $4 for every $1 provided by Caritas.
 The goal of the project is to help Tutu RTC generate income from agriculture and renewable energy, which will help to reduce their dependency on outside funding.
-The program will also provide training to strengthen the management and governance of the training centre.
+The programme will also provide training to strengthen the management and governance of the training centre.